| Administrative home | Pharmaceutical Chemistry |

 2. Anticipated contributions that graduate faculty members will perform as a member.

-1. Faculty in the PSPG program are expected to demonstrate their commitment to the training program by regularly participating in program activities.
+- Faculty in the PSPG program are expected to demonstrate their commitment to the training program by regularly participating in program activities.
 These may include teaching in courses; presenting or serving as a coach for the journal club series; serving as an academic advisor; serving on thesis and qualifying examination committees; outreach and other activities that promote diversity and inclusivity in the PSPG program; participating in recruitment and interviews; regular attendance at program events; and PSPG program committee service.

-2. Mentoring and teaching in the lab: Program faculty are expected to maintain a productive and inclusive training environment for thesis students.
+- Mentoring and teaching in the lab: Program faculty are expected to maintain a productive and inclusive training environment for thesis students.
 Relevant measures may include evidence that the laboratory environment is welcoming to and supportive of trainees from all backgrounds; that lab students produce rigorous and reproducible publishable research; that research is conducted in the spirit of open science including depositing work on preprint servers and publishing in open-source journals, when appropriate; that lab students complete their degrees in a timely manner; and that students successfully transition into careers in the scientific workforce.

-3. Participation in faculty mentor development activities: Program faculty must participate in the Thesis Mentor Development Program.
+- Participation in faculty mentor development activities: Program faculty must participate in the Thesis Mentor Development Program.
 Specifically, each faculty member with a PSPG student in their lab must complete the DEI Champion’s Training within 1 year of accepting a student into their lab and take part in at least one mentorship development activity of their choosing within 1 year of accepting a student into their lab and each successive year.
 Both faculty and students are required to sign the DEI statement upon entrance to the PSPG program.
-Typically, an “activity” will be a University-sponsored training, such as the courses offered by the Graduate Division (Graduate Faculty Development Program Trainings).
+Typically, an “activity” will be a University-sponsored training, such as the courses offered by UCSF (Graduate Faculty Development Program Trainings).
 However, the development of strong mentorship skills is an ongoing process that extends beyond any single course, and faculty are encouraged to seek mentorship development opportunities in many different ways.
 Faculty who undertake significant activities outside of the University-sponsored training may petition the program to allow these activities to satisfy the mentor development activity requirement in a given year.

-4. Compliance with University policies and Program values: Program faculty are expected to comply with all university policies and uphold the values of the training program, including but not limited to the University Code of Conduct (APM-016) (PDF, 7 pages, 182 KB); UC Policy on Sexual Violence and Sexual Harassment; the UC Policy on Discrimination, and the Harassment, and Affirmative Action in the Workplace; scientific misconduct and/or financial improprieties.
+- Compliance with University policies and Program values: Program faculty are expected to comply with all university policies and uphold the values of the training program, including but not limited to the University Code of Conduct (APM-016) (PDF, 7 pages, 182 KB); UC Policy on Sexual Violence and Sexual Harassment; the UC Policy on Discrimination, and the Harassment, and Affirmative Action in the Workplace; scientific misconduct and/or financial improprieties.

 D. Emeritus status